-- Clubs canceling any reservation must contact the Sport Clubs Office at least 24 business hours before the reservation is in effect. - Clubs are responsible for their use of facility sites.
+- Facilities are to be explicitly used by Sport Clubs recognized by the UC Davis Recreation Center.
+All other entities wishing to use recreational facilities must go through CES for facility reservations. - Clubs canceling any reservation must contact the Sport Clubs Office at least 24 business hours before the reservation is in effect. - Clubs are responsible for their use of facility sites.
 Facilities must be returned to original set-up after use.
-Misuse of equipment or facilities will jeopardize future use and possibly club status. - Clubs are required to respect the privilege to use facilities and are responsible to leave at designated end time. - Contact the Sport Clubs Office for clarification if there are other groups using the facility at your scheduled time. - Drugs and alcohol are prohibited at all University facilities and events by participants, coaches, instructors, or spectators.
+Misuse of equipment or facilities will jeopardize future use and possibly club status. - Clubs that use ICA facilities must take a picture of the facility at the end of each practice and events to demonstrate cleanliness and respectful actions to the shared space. - Clubs are required to respect the privilege to use facilities and are responsible to leave at designated end time. - Contact the Sport Clubs Office for clarification if there are other groups using the facility at your scheduled time. - Drugs and alcohol are prohibited at all University facilities and events by participants, coaches, instructors, or spectators. - All fields on campus will have a "lights out policy" at 9:45pm.